 Zorin OS is another Linux distro for general use purposes as well as for deploying in business workplaces.
 It is a great free alternative operating system (OS) for Windows users seeking to try out Linux for the first time.
-Zorin OS provides, by default, the look and feel of MS Windows 10 but still customizable to make it look OS X friendly or GNOME-y if one feel otherwise.
+Zorin OS provides, by default, the look and feel of MS Windows 10 but still customizable to make it look OS X friendly or GNOME-y if one feels otherwise.

 Downloading Zorin OS